Champaner-Pavagadh Archaeological Park: Early history

 Raval's son, however, converted to Islam and was made a noble with the title "Nizam-ul-Mulk".
 After the fort was seized, Mahmud renamed the city "Muhmudabad Champaner".
 It was during this period that Mahmud laid the foundation stone for his mosque.
 He built elaborate ornate structures, fortified both the forts, made the hill fort his Mauliya (meaning Lord of the Hill) and his citadel over a period of 23 years and eventually moved his capital from Ahmadabad to Champaner.

 During this period, Champaner was famous for mangoes, sandalwood trees (used then for house building and sword blades), and colourful silks.
 Merchants and craftsmen prospered.
 Mahmud died in 1511 and his successors continued to rule from Champaner until the death of Bahadur Shah (1536).
 The city of Champaner had been very well planned with streets and whitewashed stone houses.
 In 1526, young Sikander Shah died and Bahadur Shah became the next ruler of Champaner.
 In 1535, the Mughal Emperor Humayun invaded Champaner and looted the coffers.
 Upon Bahadur's death in 1536, the capital and the court shifted back to Ahmadabad.
 The city fell into rapid decline, was largely abandoned and for several centuries was neglected and almost deserted.

+This was a Jain pilgrimage.
+There were several attempts to destroy evidences of its Jain heritage.
+However, a court ordered against destruction of facts and heritage.
+Its Jain history dates back to 3rd century BC.